spatie/laravel-responsecache/README.md

     'cache_store' => env('RESPONSE_CACHE_DRIVER', 'file'),

     /*
-     * If selected cache driver supports tagging you can define it here.
+     * If the cache driver you configured supports tags, you may specify a tag name
-     * You would use tags to separate cached data when sharing same storage.
-     * This way you will be able to flush response cache and keep your application data.
+     * here.
+All responses will be tagged.
+When clearing the responsecache only
+     * items with that tag will be flushed.
+     *
+     * You may use a string are an array here.
      */
-    'cache_tags' => env('RESPONSE_CACHE_STORE_TAG', null),
+    'cache_tag' => '',
 ];
 ```